Khraniteli: Plot

+Part 2

-In Part 2, the Barrow-wight lays out the unconscious Hobbits in his barrow as for a funeral.
+The Barrow-wight lays out the unconscious Hobbits in his barrow as for a funeral.
 Frodo wakes up and summons Tom Bombadil, who frees the Hobbits.
 They ride through a forested landscape in the snow to Bree and enter the Prancing Pony Inn.
 They eat and drink; Frodo and a woman dance and sing.
 Frodo puts on the Ring and vanishes, causing shock.
 Frodo meets Aragorn; the Hobbits go with him to a bedroom, where he explains who he is.
 They agree to travel with him.
 They travel to Weathertop, where they fight the Ringwraiths.
 Frodo is wounded and falls unconscious.
 They ride to Rivendell, where Frodo wakes up.
 The Elf-lord Elrond convenes his council; Boromir demands that they use the Ring against the enemy, but they agree instead to form a Fellowship to take it to Mordor and destroy it where it was made, in the fires of Mount Doom.
 In a flashback, Gandalf meets the white wizard Saruman and sees that he has gone over to evil, with his own army of orcs; Saruman imprisons Gandalf in his tower, Orthanc, but Gandalf is rescued by an eagle.
 Back in Rivendell, the dwarf Gimli and the elf Legolas join the party.
 The Fellowship travel to the underground realm of Moria where they fight monsters and orcs.
 They cross the narrow bridge across a chasm and realize that Gandalf has been killed by the Balrog.
 They arrive in Lothlórien where the Elves dance in a golden forest; the Hobbits sleep.
 They meet the Elf-lady Galadriel; Frodo offers her the Ring, which she refuses; the eye of the Dark Lord Sauron is seen searching for the Ring.
 Boromir attempts to get the Ring from Frodo; Frodo and Sam set out for Mordor on their own.